-- meet general admission requirements - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET) - have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better on courses approved by the Phlebotomy program faculty - have completed a biology course within the past 5 years, either in high school or college with a grade of "C" or better.
+- Meet general admission requirements - Be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET) - Have a minimum ACT composite score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT composite score of 16 to17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better on courses approved by the Phlebotomy program faculty.
+Completion of the science section of the ACT is required for admission. - Have completed a biology course within the past 5 years, either in high school or college with a grade of "C" or better.
 This requirement may be waived for applicants who have been employed in a healthcare capacity providing patient care for at least 6 months within the past 5 years.
 A letter from the employer is required for this requirement to be waived.

-• be 18 years of age at the start of the program
+• Be 18 years of age at the start of the program